e-brent/DNIDProject2/physicalMedia.md

 Alt text image descriptions are provided.

 ## Arduino Build
 I (Emme) took the lead on the Arduino coding and wiring portion of this project.
 Because of the iterative nature of revising code (the details of which can be found in [this file](codeHistory.md)), the hardware and our wiring evolved over the course of the project.

-From our brainstorming, we knew that we would want to use servo motors to open and close the doors of a wardrobe and have an LED for the iconic Narnia lamppost.
+From our brainstorming, we knew that we wanted to use servo motors to open and close the doors of a wardrobe and have an LED for the iconic Narnia lamppost.
 Wiring an LED light seemed more straightforward, so we started with getting the servo motors working.
 The first tutorial we followed for coding and wiring was to use a button to move a servo motor, and since we knew that we would have double doors on the wardrobe, we quickly added a second servo motor (Fig 1).
+The tutorial was an open source tutorial from [Arduino Get Started](https://arduinogetstarted.com/tutorials/arduino-button-servo-motor).

 <img src="./Images/Wiring1Button2Servos (2).png"
      alt="Looking diagonally down at an Arduino Uno and breadboard.
 Yellow, red, white, and blue wires are used to connect two servo motors and a button."